medusa-project/medusa-client/README.md

 ## Usage

-You can obtain a `Medusa::Client` directly, but it's not very useful:
+`Medusa::Client` is responsible for all of the communication with Medusa, but it's mostly used behind-the-scenes.
+Still, it can do a little on its own:

 ```ruby
 client = Medusa::Client.instance